Email marketing statistics in 2022 are important if you own a business.

 21. 100 Million Spam Are Blocked Every Day

-According to email marketing statistics, Gmail blocks 100 million spam daily.
+According to data, Gmail blocks 100 million spam emails daily.
 Spam mails negatively affect email marketing as 50% of the emails are unchecked since the customer thinks it is spam.

 Gmail ensures its customers that almost 99% of spam emails are filtered or blocked from reaching the customer inbox.